That is why, in 2000, the United Nations established eight Millennium Development Goals (MDGs), including:

 Canada supports education through education programs in developing countries, through multilateral organizations and partnerships, such as the Global Partnership for Education as well as through Canadian non-governmental organizations working in the education sector.

-In June 2011, Minister Oda announced aid for children around the world in the amount of $37 million for projects designed to give a better future to today's generation of children and youth-the largest ever in history.
-Through some of these projects, the Government of Canada will be supporting the work of various organizations in Ethiopia, Jordan, Liberia, Lesotho Malawi, and Mali in providing access to quality education of school-age children, particularly girls.
+In June 2011, the Government of Canada announced aid for children around the world in the amount of $37 million for projects designed to give a better future to today's generation of children and youth-the largest ever in history.
+Through some of these projects, Canada will be supporting the work of various organizations in Ethiopia, Jordan, Liberia, Lesotho Malawi, and Mali in providing access to quality education of school-age children, particularly girls.

-To promote quality education in developing countries, CIDA is building on its long history in education to expand the scope of proven approaches.
-CIDA's recent achievements demonstrate the progress made in the education of children and youth.
+To promote quality education in developing countries, Canada is building on its long history in education to expand the scope of proven approaches.
+Canada's recent achievements demonstrate the progress made in the education of children and youth.